-Southern California mudslides wipe out homes, leaving 13 dead
+Southern California mudslides: Hundreds still await rescue; 15 dead

 Peter Hartmann said the destruction was everywhere.

-"There were gas mains that had popped, where you could hear the hissing," he told the affiliate.
+"There were gas mains that had popped, where you could hear the hissing," he told the TV station.

 "Power lines were down, high-voltage power lines, the large aluminum poles to hold those were snapped in half.
 Water was flowing out of water mains and sheared-off fire hydrants."

-Before the storm hit, Santa Barbara issued mandatory evacuations, including in parts of Carpinteria, Montecito and Goleta, which are below areas scorched by wildfires, county spokeswoman Gina DePinto said.
+Before the storm hit, Santa Barbara issued mandatory evacuations for 7,000 people, including in parts of Carpinteria, Montecito and Goleta, which are below areas scorched by wildfires, county spokeswoman Gina DePinto said.

 "While some residents cooperated with the evacuations, many did not.
-Many chose to stay in place," Brown said.
+Many chose to stay in place," said Brown, the sheriff.

 Sheriff deputies spent Monday conducting door-to-door evacuations for 7,000 people in a mandatory evacuation area.

-"Residents are allowed to shelter-in-place in their homes but will not be allowed to move about the area," the Santa Barbara County tweeted.

-"Persons failing to abide by the order are subject to arrest for this misdemeanor violation.
-The Evacuation Order and Warning areas have not otherwise changed."
+But the area where homes were destroyed, south of Highway 192, was not in a mandatory evacuation zone.

 'Mud came in an instant'

-Ben Hyatt said a river of mud crashed through a neighbor's house in Montecito, a community of about 8,000 east of Santa Barbara.
+Ben Hyatt said a river of mud crashed through a neighbor's house in Montecito, the affluent community of about 8,000 east of Santa Barbara.

 "Apparently, one of their cars ended (up) in their backyard.
 We have neighbors at (the) top of the street that evacuated to their roof," Hyatt said.